palominotest/python-int-overflow-check/README.md

 (myenv)$ deactivate
 ```

-For CentOS (tested on CentOS 6 so far):
+For CentOS (tested on CentOS 5 and 6):
 ```
 yum install mysql-devel
 yum groupinstall "Development tools"